- Home

 Pelvic floor exercises should be done several times a day.
 You can be standing, sitting or lying down.
 You can even do them while watching TV or waiting at traffic lights.

-- Start by relaxing all of your pelvic floor and tummy (abdominal) muscles.
+- Start by relaxing all of your pelvic floor (including muscles around the bottom) and your tummy (abdominal) muscles.

 - Gently lift your pelvic floor muscles up and hold while you continue breathing normally.
-Try to hold the contraction for up to 10 seconds.
-Relax your muscles slowly after each hold.
+Keep your upper abdominal muscles relaxed.
+Try to hold the contraction for up to 10 seconds (while breathing).
+Then relax your muscles slowly.

 Seeing a pelvic floor expert